Troopers: Boy, 4, with special needs fatally struck by car in Orange C | Where Orlando Turns First For Breaking News, Weather, and Traffic

 The child was hit shortly after 2 a.m. at South John Young Parkway and Sand Lake Road, Sgt.
 Kim Montes said.

+A 4yo boy with special needs hit and killed on JYP this morning.
+FHP says the boy wandered out of this hotel.
+Details @news965wdbo pic.twitter.com/6KRgeL8vrr— Darrell Moody (@TheMoodyNews) May 12, 2017

-The child was hit across the street from the hotel at which his family was staying, investigators said.
+The child was hit across the street from the Extended Stay America hotel, where his family was staying, investigators said.

-Troopers said the door of the family's hotel room had been latched shut, but a chair was found beside the door.
+The door of the family's hotel room had been latched shut, but a chair was found beside the door, troopers said.
 Officials said the boy was wearing a shirt and mismatched shoes.

-The driver involved stopped after the crash, Montes said.
-The boy died at the crash scene.
+Troopers found small shoe prints in a sandy trail and traced them back to the hotel, where they found a side door partially open.
+Investigators located the parents' hotel room, the door of which was cracked open.

+The boy's parents were asleep in the room, unaware that the child had left, Montes said.

 A portion of South John Young Parkway was closed but has since reopened.